-If the plant is the electric starting type, throw the small toggle switch on the control box to the "HAND CRANK" position.
-Return the switch to the "ELECT.
-START" position as soon as the plant starts, unless "operating with batteries disconnected".
+If the plant is the electric starting type, throw the small toggle swi on the control box to the "HAND CRANK" position.
+Return the swit to the "ELECT.
+START" position as soon as the plant starts, unles "operating with batteries disconnected".

-Slip the starting crank over the pilot shaft at the center of the blower wheel and engage the crank.
-Crank the engine with a quick upward pull on the crank handle.
-A sharp clicking sound will be heard, indicating that the magneto impulse coupling is functioning.
-This sound disappears as soon as the engine starts.
+Engage the starting crank.
+Crank the engine with a quick upward on the crank handle.
+A sharp clicking sound will be heard, indication that the magneto impulse coupling is functioning.
+This sound disappears soon as the engine starts.
 Do not "spin" the engine nor push downward on the crank.
 Repeat the cranking as necessary, using only upward pulls on the crank handle.
-Remove the crank as soon as the plant starts.
+Remove the crank as soon as the pistarts.

-WARM UP PERIOD. - As soon as the plant starts (manual type), adjust the manual choke control to the point of smoothest operation.
+WARM UP PERIOD. - As soon as the plant starts (manual type), ad the manual choke control to the point of smooth of smooth operation.
 As the plant warms up, gradually push the choke control inward.
-Be sure the choke is all the way in when the plant is fully warmed up.
-If operating an electric starting model without batteries, it will be necessary to loosen the electric choke at the carburetor and rotate the choke housing manually.
+Be sure the choke is all the way in when the plant is fur warmed up.
+If operating an electric starting model without batteries it will be necessary to loosen the electric choke at the carburetor at rotate the choke housing manually.

 Check the oil pressure as indicated on the oil pressure gauge.
-The oil pressure should be between 20 and 30 pounds, but may be somewhat higher until normal running temperature is reached.
+The pressure should be between 20 and 30 pounds, but may be somewhat higher until normal running temperature is reached.

 If conditions permit, allow the plant to warm up before connecting the electrical load.
-If the plant tends to alternately speed up and slow down. it is usually an indication that more warm up time is needed before connecting a heavy electrical load.
+If the plant tends to alternately speed up and slow do it is usually an indication that more warm up time is needed before connecting a heavy electrical load.

-DURING OPERATION. - The generator is designed so that a temporary heavy over load, such as exists while starting an electric motor, will not injure the generator.
-However, continuous heavy over loading of the generator will cause the generator temperature to rise to a dangerous point, and may lead to failure of the windings.
-The generator is designed to produce its rated capacity continuously, or a 25% over load for a period of less than 2 hours, under normal temperature conditions.
+DURING OPERATION. - The generator is designed so that a temporal heavy over load, such as exists while start an electric motor, will not injure the generator.
+However, continuous heavy over loading of the generator will cause the generator temperature to rise to a dangerous point, and may lead to failure of the wind.
+The generator is designed to produce its rated capacity continuously or a 25% over load for a period of less than 2 hours, under normal temperature conditions.

-On single phase plants, if two 115 volt circuits are used, not more than 1/2 the rated capacity of the plant should be connected to either ONE circuit.
-On three phase plants, if part of the load is single phase, the total load on any one circuit should not exceed 1/3 the rated capacity of the plant.
+On single phase plants, if two 120 volt circuits are used, not more th 1/2 the rated capacity of the plant should be connected to either ONE circuit.
+On three phase plants, if part of the load is single phase, th total load on any one circuit should not exceed 1/3 the rated capacity the plant.
 Refer to INSTALLATION (LOAD WIRE CONNECTIONS).